Skip to main content

 To configure in bulk:

-• Navigate to the CONNECT > Configuration > Access Groups page.
+• Navigate to the Configuration > IDM Settings > Access Groups page.

 • Select the multiple access groups that require updating by selecting the tick box on the right of the screen.